How to Protect Your Assets in the Event of a Car Accident

 Other avenues to help protect you assets are:

 - Form a Trust to hold your assets : It is where you turn over your control of your assets.
 These are then held for the benefit of a beneficiary.
 There are different types of trust so it is best to sit down with a license attorney to decide if a trust is good for you and what type of trust you would need.

 - Contribute to a retirement account: Some plans have unlimited protection from creditors.
 Check into you plan make sure it is governed by the ERISA.

 All of this can help when it comes to protecting your assets if you are at fault for an accident.
 Make sure you are set up for any unfortunate situation.
 Asset protection matters.

-If you need help after an auto accident contact The Brown Firm for a free consultation.
+If you need help after an auto accident contact our Car Accident Lawyers in Georgia at The Brown Firm for a free consultation.